MaxVanRaden/War/README.md

 However, per Wikipedia, some parts of the War ruleset are not agreed upon.
 Specific rules that I made an implementation decision on can be found under 'Game Rules' in the Assumptions section.

 ## Instructions
 1. Download the project.
+2. If necessary, install Python.
-2. Run `python -m war` from within the project directory.
+3. Run `python -m war` from within the project directory.

 This program has no user interaction while running, but accepts several command line arguments.